 If you’re looking for some more words of wisdom on the topic of growth mindset then be sure to read our ‘Inspirational Mindset Quotes’ article.

-To find out if you already have a growth mindset, then make sure you take the Maverick Mindsets Growth Mindset Quiz which has been specially designed to give you an insight into self improvement.
+To find out if you already have a growth mindset, then make sure you take the Maverick Mindsets Growth Mindset Quiz.

 What is a Growth Mindset?

 The concept of growth mindset, as conceived by Stanford psychologist Carol Dweck, is the belief that a person’s capacities and talents can be improved over time.

 People with a growth mindset believe that the learning process never ends and if they aren’t good at something initially then with hard work and an open mind, they will improve.

 A set-back is re-framed as a new challenge to overcome, and failure can have a positive effect and be used as a springboard to achieve new skills.